pact-foundation/pact.io/javascript.md

 An abstraction layer on top of Mocha to remove some of the boilerplate required.
 The goal of this project is to provide Pact users with a great testing experience while keep using Mocha.

 Still under development but an alpha version is available: https://github.com/pact-foundation/pact-js-mocha

+#### Pact Karma
+A Karma plugin that will spin up a Provider Mock Server before your tests run in the browser.